toketsupuurin/ExpandedFurnitureSplit/ExpandedFurnitureRanchPack/Expanded Furniture Pack Readme.txt

 This pack adds Ranch set content.

-For more details about the mod, including update notes see the main mod readme.
-This file probably won't be updated.
+For more details about the mod in general see the main mod readme.
+Update notes have been added here.

 Permissions -----------------------------------------------[PM]